cjzcpsyx/CS186/hw1/README.md

 1. Some of these queries may be very intellectually challenging!
 Be sure to use Google in an academically honest way if you ever get stuck.

+1. Dataset is a subset of the entire yelp database and is not holistically consistent - there may be numbers that don't add up among tables, and it's ok.

 ###Writing queries
 Now that we've explored the structure of our database, let's start writing queries!
 Please write your solution for each of the queries below in the `YelpQueries.java` file included in the hw1 directory.
 For example, consider a hypothetical question 0: "What is the total number of reviews in our dataset?"
 It should look like this: